openshift/microshift/test/README.md

 Runs on the hypervisor.
 Responsible for all of the setup to build all needed images.
-Rebuilds MicroShift RPMs from source, sets up RPM repo, sets up osbuild workers, builds the images, and creates the web server to host the images.
+Rebuilds MicroShift RPMs from source, sets up RPM repo, sets up Image Builder workers, builds the images, and creates the web server to host the images.

 #### ci_phase_iso_boot.sh